Tips & Advice for Video Interviews

-More and more of our clients are turning to Skype to accelerate the interview process.
-While Skype is a great way to communicate with friends and family, it is quite another thing to use it for an interview.
+During the pandemic, clients have turned to video interviewing to accelerate the interview process.
+While video calls are a great way to communicate with friends and family, it is quite another thing to use it for an interview.

 All the usual interview rules apply (we've separate tips on going the extra mile to impress your interviewer), but you have some extra things to think about too.
-So here is some advice which may help if you get offered an interview via Skype.
+So here is some advice that may help if you get offered an interview via Teams, Zoom or Skype.

 Before the interview